barcek/rvry/README.md

 - `--word` / `-w`, to set `word` to the value of the next argument, e.g. to '<LINE>' with `-w "<LINE>"`
 - `--task` / `-t`, to show and run on completion the Bash command being the value of the next argument, e.g. `echo done` with `-t "echo done"`, or, if a file path, e.g. `-t path/to/script.sh`, the content of the file; the command may include the `word` substring - `:RVRY` by default - replaced before the command is run with the start datetime stamp, duration and any tag
 - `--glimpse` / `-g`, to show the flow with current values then exit
+- `--near` / `-N`, to retain all printed characters and show those ordinarily hidden
+- `--version` / `-v`, to show name and version number then exit
 - `--help` / `-h`, to show usage then exit
-- `--version` / `-v`, to show name and version number then exit
+- `--test` / `-T`, to perform the self-test then exit

 ## Streams

-If the output of `rvry` is piped to another process, the character(s) marking each step are not printed.
-The final output only is passed - and logged to file if applicable - as usual once the key to end the script has been pressed.
+If the output of `rvry` is piped to another process, only the final output is passed, without the character(s) marking each step, unless the `--near` or `-N` flag is used.
 Use of `Ctrl-C` to end the script will interrupt the entire pipeline.